Jmh0527/UAR/README.md

-# The official code for UAR: Detecting AI-Generated Images Using Only Real Images
+# UAR: Detecting AI-Generated Images Using Only Real Images